Securing Your Norg MCP API + OpenClaw Deployment: Authentication, RBAC, and Governance Best Practices product guide

 Conclusion

-The gap between a working Norg MCP API + OpenClaw prototype and a production deployment that enterprise buyers will sign off on is almost entirely a governance gap, not a technical one.
 The Model Context Protocol provides the integration plumbing (see [What Is the Model Context Protocol (MCP)?
 The Open Standard Powering AI Business Automation]).
 Norg MCP API provides the business automation primitives.
 OpenClaw provides the agent runtime.
-But none of those components, by themselves, answer the questions that security and compliance teams ask before they approve a deployment.
+But none of those components, by themselves, answer the questions security and compliance teams ask before they approve a deployment.

 The five-layer security architecture described in this article — OAuth2 token scoping, identity-based tool filtering, RBAC, HITL gates, and tamper-evident audit trails — is what converts a technically functional integration into an enterprise-grade system.
-Teams that build this governance layer from day one avoid the expensive retrofitting that derails most AI automation programs.
+Teams that build this governance layer from day one avoid the expensive retrofitting that derails most AI automation programmes.

 References